Origin

 Fun Facts

-- The town of Tailem Bend in South Australia shares the name and is known for its historic railway bridge and proximity to river systems.
+- The town of Tailem Bend in South Australia is named after the original Aboriginal name and is known for its racecourse and as a crossing point over the River Murray.

 Personality Traits